Cisco to buy IoT security, management firm Sentryo

 As device identification and communication patterns are created, Cisco will integrate this with DNA Center and Identity Services Engine(ISE) to allow customers to easily define segmentation policy.
 This integration will allow OT teams to leverage IT security teams’ expertise to secure their environments without risk to the operational processes.

-According to Crunchbase, Sentryo has $3.5M in estimated revenue annually and it competes most closely with Cymmetria, Team8, and Indegy.
+According to Crunchbase, Sentryo has $3.5 million in estimated revenue annually and it competes most closely with Cymmetria, Team8, and Indegy.

 The acquisition is expected to close before the end of Cisco’s Q1 Fiscal Year 2020 -- October 26, 2019.
 Financial details of the acquisition were not detailed.

 Sentryo is Cisco’s second acquisition this year.
 It bought Singularity for its network analytics technology in January.
 In 2018 Cisco bought six companies including Duo security software.